dublr/dublr/contracts/main/OmniToken/README.md

 In some jurisdictions, such as the United States, any use, transfer, or sale of a token is a taxable event.
 It is your responsibility to record the purchase price and sale price in ETH or your local currency equivalent for each use, transfer, or sale of any OmniToken-based tokens you own, and to pay the taxes due.

+By using OmniToken, you agree to the [Legal Agreement and Disclaimers for Dublr and OmniToken](https://github.com/dublr/dublr/blob/main/LEGAL.md).